TITLE 68: PROFESSIONS AND OCCUPATIONS

 f) Education providers offering a 30-hour real estate auction certification course must comply with Section 1450.1300.

 g) Each university, college, community college, or school supported by public funds in the State of Illinois shall be deemed to qualify as an education provider, as long as that university, college, community college, or school meets the following criteria and certifies to the Division that:

 1) The facility is domiciled in, and supported by public funds of, the State of Illinois;

 2) The instructors are approved and licensed by the Division;

 3) The courses offered are approved and licensed by the Division;

 4) The program that offers pre-license or continuing education is a not-for-profit division of the university, college, community college, or school; and

-5) The courses and curriculum meets the requirements of Section 1450.1105(a) and (b).
+5) The courses and curriculum meet the requirements of Section 1450.1105.